BurritoBlankets/BurritoBlankets/README.md

 ## Projects
 * For funsies, I'm in the process of making a [Solitare Game](https://github.com/BurritoBlankets/Solitare) in C, by utilizing the ncurses library

 * Being facinated with the idea of malware detection I'm also currently learing Assembly.
-Currently I'm refrencing **The Art of Assembly Language** by  Randall Hyde.
+Currently I'm referencing *The Art of Assembly Language* by  Randall Hyde.